Drought, Disaster and Hope

 Oyita Kala

-Still, the last few years have taken a toll on him and other pastoralists in ways that have been increasingly difficult to manage due to multiple overlapping crises – from desert locust infestations and COVID-19 to climate-related disasters and ongoing conflicts.
+Still, the last few years have taken a toll on him and other pastoralists in ways that have been increasingly difficult to manage due to multiple overlapping crises – from desert locust infestations and COVID-19 to natural disasters and ongoing conflicts.

 “As a pastoralist, our assets are our livestock,” said the father of eight, “and I am the one who has no livestock.
 I lost all of my animals, a total of 40, over the last five years. … I don’t have the resources to feed my children.”